Welcome to the Roy Lake Resort & Lodge "For Sale" page

 Q. Why would I want to lease the land and not buy land and start my own business?

 A. A few reasons- First, Location.
 We are established on a peninsula on Roy Lake and are surrounded by water on all three sides which you will not find anywhere else, we promise you- we've tried.
 Second, Price.
 With the price of shoreline where it is right now (currently between $2,000 and $2,500/linear foot of shore line) the resort would be out of the price range of most with a sale price of being somewhere around the $5,000,000 dollar range instead of the reduced price of $795,000 from the appraised value of $975,000 price that we have listed it at (which by the way is well below value of assets by about $500,000).

 Q. Why would you lower your price below the value?

 A. We feel that this is a great investment for someone with a family, for someone to learn and grow the way Jan and her sons did.
 Regardless if it's a family or an individual or a group of investors become the new owners, we felt that we would price it in a range that we believe makes it available to most people that dream of owning their own resort on one of the best fishing lakes around and one of the most beautiful areas in the Couteau de Prairies Hills and Glacial Lakes of South Dakota.

-Q. The prospectus says the deadline (at the time of this publishing) is May 4th 2016, Does that mean that is all the time I have?
+Q. The prospectus says the deadline.
+Does that mean that is all the time I have?